LudovicRousseau/PCSC/src/README_INTERNALS.txt

 PC/SC D1 also handles 3 READERS_CONTEXTS.
 These contexts are created for
 example by the plug of the readers.

-The maximum of applications contexts that PC/SC Ressources Manager can accept is thus PCSCLITE_MAX_APPLICATIONS * PCSCLITE_MAX_APPLICATION_CONTEXTS.
+The maximum of applications contexts that PC/SC Resources Manager can accept is thus PCSCLITE_MAX_APPLICATIONS * PCSCLITE_MAX_APPLICATION_CONTEXTS.